-- 23. IOP therefore brings this pre-enforcement challenge on behalf of itself and its donors to vindicate its First Amendment rights.
+- 29. IOP will experience increased difficulty in retaining and recruiting corporate members because of the disclosure requirements imposed by Defendants.
+The order constitutes a hinderance and impediment to IOP's ability to successfully raise money to advance its mission from Montana-based and multistate corporate donors in a variety of industries that are regular government contractors. - 30.
+IOP therefore brings this pre-enforcement challenge on behalf of itself and its donors to vindicate its First Amendment rights.
 See Susan B. Anthony List v.
 Driehaus, 573 U.S. 149 (2014) (setting the standard for pre-enforcement challenges).
 IOP intends to engage in a course of conduct affected with constitutional interest (namely its issue advocacy).
 If it moved forward with its course of conduct, its corporate donors would be subject to disclosure when they bid on state contracts.
-If the bidders refuse to provide the protected information, they will lose the ability to bid under the terms of the order. - 24.
-Because of these potential harms, IOP will chill its own speech and not engage in its desired communications so long as Governor Bullock's Executive Order is law. - 25.
+If the bidders refuse to provide the protected information, they will lose the ability to bid under the terms of the order. - 31.
+Because of these potential harms, IOP will chill its own speech and not engage in its desired communications so long as Governor Bullock's Executive Order is law. - 32.
 IOP has no remedy at law.